You will find links to information on our swimming competitions in the tabbed section below.

 Officials And Volunteers

-Swim England supports more than 1,200 affiliated swimming clubs through a national, regional and sub-regional structure.
+Swim England supports 1,052 Swim England affiliated Clubs and 190,000 Swim England members through a national, regional and sub-regional structure.

 Swim England organises competition throughout England, from grassroots to elite level, including the highly successful National Age Group and Youth Championships that attract more than 1,600 young swimmers aged 11-17 ever year.